Tellusant/docs/work-notes/cobb-douglas-decomposition.md

 ---
-title: " Country and Firm Productivity Decomposition Using Cobb-Douglas"
+title: " Country and Firm Productivity Decomposition Using Cobb-Douglas and Solow"
 description: "There are three primitives in the Tellusant strategy grid: growth, productivity, and risk.
 Here I show how productivity is defined and easily calculated."
 image: /assets/social-card-pub.png
 ---

-# Country and Firm Productivity Decomposition Using Cobb-Douglas
+# Country and Firm Productivity Decomposition Using Cobb-Douglas and Solow
 *By Dr Staffan Canback, Tellusant*

 I have worked on developing the [Tellusant strategy grid](../articles-posts/strategy-grid.md).
 There are three primitives in the Tellusant strategy grid: growth, productivity, and risk.
 Here I show how productivity is defined and easily calculated.